ajaxray/php-watermark/README.md

 #### Notes:

-* To see the list of supported font names your system, run `convert -list font` on command prompt
+* To see the list of supported font names in your system, run `convert -list font` on command prompt
 * Remember to set appropriate output file extension (e,g, .pdf for pdf files)
 * If possible, use absolute path for files to avoid various mistakes.
 * `STYLE_IMG_*` constants are for Image watermarks and `Watermark::STYLE_TEXT_*` are for text.